 - And I Must Scream: What it's like for the other survivors living out Ray's fantasy.
 The ice-cream truck man describes himself as being one of Ray's automatons, having to drive the truck for forty years, while being aware that it was wrong.

-- Anti-Villain: Ray isn't so much evil as long since jumped off the slippery slope due to suffering something no child should ever go through and losing his idols at the same time.
+- Anti-Villain: Ray isn't so much evil and more as having long since jumped off the slippery slope due to suffering something no child should ever go through and losing his idols at the same time.

 - Bat Deduction: